-Half an hour ago I struck and killed my first deer in more than 40 years of driving in heavily populated deer habitat.
+Half an hour before this writing, I struck and killed my first deer in more than 40 years of driving in heavily populated deer habitat.

 A half-grown fawn, she bolted into the road from the inside of a curve on an uphill grade, while my headlights were pointed away from her.
 By the time the lights swung toward her, she had already crossed the center line.

 Even though I was driving about five miles an hour below the posted speed limit, and got my foot off the gas pedal, I was unable to hit the brake before I hit her and most likely broke her neck on impact.